eserlxl/aurgen/README.md

    - **Required:** `bash` (v4+), `getopt` (GNU, from `util-linux`), `makepkg`, `updpkgsums`, `curl`, `jq`
    - **Optional:** `gpg` (for signing), `gh` (for GitHub asset upload), `shellcheck` (for linting)

-> The script prints tool installation hints if a required tool is missing.
+> aurgen prints tool installation hints if a required tool is missing.

 ## Usage